No sugar will change your life!

 You’ll sleep when you’re supposed to (for a change)

 The crash from a sugar high leaves you with mid-day sluggishness and an itching need for a nap.
 Also, added sugar triggers the release of the hormone cortisol, which interferes with slumber, Lustig says.
 Give up added sugar, and you should be more awake and alert during the day, and also better prepared to catch some z’s come bedtime.

 You’ll remember the name of your boss’s husband.

 Battling brain fog?
 Sugar may be to blame.
 One animal study at UCLA concluded a diet high in added sugar hinders learning and memory.
-Over time, eating lots of sugar may actually damage communication among your brain’s cells, the study shows.
-So when you’re eyeing the doughnuts in a morning meeting (damn that co-worker with a birthday!), tell yourself you’ll be sharper without the sugar.
+The study shows that, over time, eating lots of sugar may actually damage communication among your brain’s cells.
+So when you’re eyeing the doughnuts in a morning meeting (curse that co-worker with a birthday!) tell yourself you’ll be sharper without the sugar.